-The excellent news—Artificial Intelligence-as-a-Service (AIaaS), a blend of the SaaS business model with AI services, can bring greater efficiencies at an affordable cost.
+The excellent news is—Artificial Intelligence-as-a-Service (AIaaS), a blend of the SaaS business model with AI services, can bring greater efficiencies at an affordable cost.

 AIaaS can help app entrepreneurs harness the power of cloud-based solutions.
 Are you ready to power ahead with AIaaS?
 We've put together significant facets in this insightful AI as a Service guide.

 What is AIaaS?